IBM PCjr: Legacy

 The press widely covered the failure of the PCjr.
-Although the machine's failure had little effect on IBM's revenue ($46 billion in 1984) discontinuing such a prominent product embarrassed IBM.
+Although the machine's failure had little effect on IBM's revenue ($46 billion in 1984), discontinuing such a prominent product embarrassed IBM.
 The failure was so great that it was compared to the Edsel and New Coke, and Oracle Corporation mocked a rival's product as being PCjr compatible.
 IBM reportedly created a Chiclet rule, requiring human factors testing for future products.

 Some analysts speculated that IBM's bureaucratic culture, so different from that of the less-rigid Boca Raton division that created the PC, had resulted in the failure, while others thought that the absence of IBM's cautious and thorough bureaucrats had caused it.
-Don Estridge said their mistake had been to expect that first-time computer users would buy a PCjr.
+Don Estridge said that their mistake had been to expect that first-time computer users would buy a PCjr.
 It was perceived by developers that IBM had entered the market without doing any research.

 Tandy Corporation released a clone, the Tandy 1000, in November 1984, describing it as "what the PCjr should have been".
 After the PCjr's discontinuation, Tandy quickly removed any mention of it in advertising, while emphasizing the 1000's PC compatibility.
 The machine and its many successors sold well, unlike the PCjr, partly because the Tandy 1000 was sold in ubiquitous Radio Shack stores and partly because it was less costly, easier to expand, and almost entirely compatible with the IBM PC.
 The PCjr's enhanced graphics and sound standards became known as "Tandy-compatible", and many PC games advertised their Tandy support.
 One company developed a PCjr modification that made it compatible with Tandy software.